-reported off the coast of Miami-Dade County in 2014, this outbreak has spread along Florida and to reefs in the Caribbean, including Jamaica, Mexico, St. Maarten, the US Virgin Islands, and the Dominican Republic.
-The Florida Department of Environmental Protection is working with dozens of partners from federal, state, and local agencies, non-governmental organizations, universities, and members of the community to investigate and solve this problem.
+Florida's Coral Reef has been experiencing an outbreak of a coral disease termed Stony Coral Tissue Loss Disease (SCTLD).
+First reported in 2014 off the coast of Miami-Dade County, this outbreak has spread along Florida and to reefs in the Caribbean, including Jamaica, Mexico, St. Maarten, the US Virgin Islands, and the Dominican Republic.
+Since 2015, the Florida Department of Environmental Protection and numerous partners from federal, state, and local agencies, non-governmental organizations, universities, and members of the community have been collaborating on a multifaceted response effort.

 Large geographic range.
-Over half of the Florida Reef Tract has been affected – over 96,000 acres.
+Over half of Florida's Coral Reef has been affected – over 96,000 acres.

 Duration of the outbreak.
 Disease has continued to spread for more than three years.